Globalizations for partial (co)actions on coalgebras: Partial coaction on coalgebras

-From \autoref{gcc+h0sp=>gmc}, it follows that exists a natural way to look for a globalization for a partial coaction of $H$ on $C$, which consists in to consider the structure in the standard globalization for the related partial action of $H^0$ on $C$, under the hypothesis that $H^0$ separates points.
-Thus, given a left partial $H$-comodule coalgebra $(C, \lambda')$ we have from \autoref{teo-gmc} that $(C\otimes H^0, \theta, \pi)$ is a globalization for the partial action of $H^0$ on $C$.
+From Theorem \ref{gcc+h0sp=>gmc}, it follows that exists a natural way to look for a globalization for a partial coaction of $H$ on $C$, i.e., to get a globalization for $C$ we should see it as a partial module coalgebra and then consider its standard globalization as module, under the hypothesis that $H^0$ separate points.